Seagate/cortx-motr/doc/Motr_Epochs_HLD.rst

 Because failures can happen concurrently, broadcasting state updates across the cluster can never be reliable.
 In general, some arbitrarily large portion of the cluster will be in a crashed state or otherwise unavailable during the broadcast of a new state.
 It is therefore unreasonable to expect that all nodes will share the same view of the global state at all times.
 For example, following a storage pool layout change, some nodes may still assume an old layout.
 Epochs are a Motr-specific mechanism to ensure that operations from one node to another are done with respect to a shared understanding of what the global state is.
 The idea is to assign a number (called the epoch number) to each global state (or item thereof), and communicate this number with every operation.
 A node should only accept operations from other nodes if the associated epoch number is the same same as that of the current epoch of the node.
 In a sense, the epoch number acts as a proxy to the shared state, since epoch numbers uniquely identify states.

 This document describes the design of the HA subsystem in relation to coordinating epoch transitions and recovery of nodes that have not yet joined the latest epoch.

+***************
+Definitions
+***************

+- Shared state item: a datum, copies of which are stored on multiple in the cluster.
+While a set S of nodes are in a given epoch, they all agree on the value of the shared state.

+- State transition: a node is said to transition to a state when it mutates the value of a datum to match that state.

+- Epoch failure: a class of failures whose recovery entails a global state transition.
+It is safe to include all failures in this class, but in practice some failures might be excluded if doing so does not affect correctness but improves performance.

+- Epoch: the maximal interval in the system history through which no epoch failures are agreed upon.
+In terms of HA components, this means that an epoch is the interval of time spanning between two recovery sequences by the Recovery Coordinator, or between the last recovery sequence and infinity.

+- Epoch number: an epoch is identified by an epoch number, which is a 64-bit integer.
+A later epoch has a greater number.
+Epoch numbers are totally ordered in the usual way.

+- HA domain: an epoch is always an attribute of a domain.
+Each domain has its own epoch.
+Nodes can be members of multiple domains so each node may be tracking not just one epoch but in fact multiple epochs.
+A domain also has a set of epoch handlers associated with it.